tl-its-umich-edu/spanish-placement-exam/README.md

 a T.  The time zone of the time stamp can be specified with an offset (or a trailing Z for UTC).
 If no time zone is provided the time stamp is assumed to be in UTC.
-Note that the test finished time stamp from Canvas in the database is stored in UTC so if the time needs to be overridden the time stamp
+Note that the "finished_at" time stamp from Canvas is stored in UTC so if the time needs to be overridden the time stamp must be translated to UTC.

 In rare circumstances it may be necessary to override the last test time stamp used by SPE.
-The simplest approach in OpenShift is to create a new environment variable (**getgrades_gradedaftertime**) in the deployment configuration with the value of the required time stamp.
-Its value
-should be a valid time stamp value in the format specified above.
-After saving the environment variable the application will automatically re-deploy and use the that value for the next run.
-NOTE:
-As long as that environment variable exists its value will be used by SPE so the same set of tests will be gathered and processed until the value is changed.
-To restart normal
-operation just delete that environment variable from the OpenShift environment and let the application re-deploy.
+The simplest approach to this is to edit the *persisted.txt* file on the mounted persistent disk and set it to the required time.
+This can be done by running a bash application and mounting the persistent disk to it.

+# Things To Do (TTD)
+- If it is necessary to persist additional information consider storing all the information in a hash internally and as a json string externally.
+The conversion is easy to do using Jackson.
+- If it is necessary to store a lot of additional information consider using SqlLite as a local database.
+It doesn't need a database server and can handle lots of data in the familiar SQL format.
+It won't work for multiple processes.
+- If "scheduling by waiting" isn't sufficient consider using the internal Java scheduling or, better yet, the scheduling provided by Spring.